-Pleural mesothelioma affects the lining of the lungs and is the most common form of cancer caused by asbestos.
+Pleural mesothelioma is a rare cancer of the pleura, the lining of the lungs.
+It is the most common form of cancer caused by asbestos.

 Key Points about Pleural Mesothelioma